symfony/symfony-docs/components/messenger.rst

    something can be a message broker or a third party API for example.

 **Receiver**:
-   Responsible for deserializing and forwarding messages to handler(s).
+   Responsible for retrieving, deserializing and forwarding messages to handler(s).
    This can be a message queue puller or an API endpoint for example.

 **Handler**:
    Responsible for handling messages using the business logic applicable to the messages.